mhfki/node-scrapper/README.md

 # 1. Setup
 Prerequisites

-- Docker & Docker Compose (for the containerized run)
+- Docker & Docker Compose
-- A ScraperAPI account (or similar smart proxy); you’ll need one or more API keys.
+- A ScraperAPI account; you’ll need one or more API keys.
-- Redis (will be started by Docker Compose)

 Create .env in the project root (example values below):
 ```